-Recognizing the pivotal role of the private sector in economic growth, Jordan continued its drive to enhance investment competitiveness.
-Throughout 2024, Financial Inclusion Strategy (2023-2027) was launched, reinforcing access to financial services, particularly for women, youth, and and medium enterprises micro, small, (MSMEs).
-The Investment Promotion Strategy (2023-2026) progressed, with targeted policy measures to attract foreign direct investment (FDI) and improve the business environment.
-Additionally, efforts to streamline sectoral licensing procedures through the Investor Journey Program simplified regulatory efficiency processes, increasing and accessibility for businesses.
+Recognizing the pivotal role of the private sector in economic growth, Jordan continued its enhance investment drive to competitiveness.
+Throughout 2024, Financial Inclusion Strategy (2023-2027) was launched, reinforcing access to financial services, particularly for women, youth, and medium enterprises micro, small, and (MSMEs).